 The first edition of Earth Day kicked off the national conversation on the lack of environmental laws in the country, which led to the adoption of some of the most important and comprehensive federal laws on environmental protection.
 This included the Clean Air Act (1970), the Clean Water Act amendment (1972), and the 1973 Endangered Species Act.
 In 2016, the United Nations also chose Earth Day to sign the Paris Agreement, the world’s most important and comprehensive climate agreement for limiting global warming to below 1.5 degrees Celsius above pre-industrial levels by the end of the century.

-Aside from these Earth Day facts, you might also like: 12 Biggest Environmental Problems Of 2022
+If you enjoyed these Earth Day facts, you might also like: 14 Biggest Environmental Problems Of 2023

 How You Can Get Involved